Japan, France, U.S. all win as World Cup looms

 Australia showed few signs that they might buck their underdog status at the World Cup as they struggled to a tepid 1-1 draw against an under-strength South Africa in Sydney.

-More than 50,000 turned out at the Olympic Stadium to bidfarewell to the Socceroos before they depart for the finals butthe home side laboured to break down Bafana Bafana.
+More than 50,000 turned out at the Olympic Stadium to bid farewell to the Socceroos before they depart for the finals but the home side labored to break down Bafana Bafana.

-Both the goals came inside a minute early in the first halfwith Ayanda Patosi's 13th-minute effort for South Africacancelled out by Australia's stand-in captain and leadinginternational goalscorer Tim Cahill.
+Both the goals came inside a minute early in the first half with Ayanda Patosi's 13th-minute effort for South Africa canceled out by Australia's stand-in captain and leading international goalscorer Tim Cahill.

 Australia face world champions Spain, 2010 runners-up the Netherlands and Chile in Brazil.